 Granny Smith and Fuji apples are my favorite varieties for baking, their tart balances with the sweetness.

-Store in airtight container at room temperature or in the fridge for up to one week.
+Store muffins in an airtight container at room temperature or in the fridge for up to one week.

 No, you can spray the cupcake tin with baking spray instead.

 Yes.
-Freeze them before adding glaze, then make the caramel glaze fresh while the apple spice muffins thaw.
+Freeze muffins before adding glaze, then make the caramel glaze fresh while the apple spice muffins thaw.

 I love these with hot cocoa or tea for breakfast or even a quick dessert.
 They definitely have a moist “muffin-y” crumb but the swirl of caramel on top is more than enough to satisfy my sweet tooth.
 You have to try them.